noudess/docs-main/Ground-Up-Windows-Install-Rework.md

 <br/>

-If you chose options 1, create a sub-folder called `git-eqemulator` in the root folder of c: drive.
+If you chose option 1, create a sub-folder called `git-eqemulator` in the root folder of c: drive.

 If you chose option 2, create a sub-folder called `git-<git-username>` in the root folder of c: drive. (example: git username is `Pavlov`, folder name would be `git-pavlov`)